-Schools are now able to book an educational workshop at Reading Museum from the start of the new academic year, giving pupils the chance to learn more about the nearby ruins of Reading Abbey in its 900th year.
+Schools are now able to book an educational workshop at Reading Museum, giving pupils the chance to learn more about the nearby ruins of Reading Abbey in its 900th year.

 Each workshop on offer is said to be interactive and has been designed to challenge and inspire, while supporting the curriculum through role play, exploration and object handling.